CameronH64/tokenizer/README.md

 # Tokenizer

-This is a Python tokenizer lab assignment.
+This is a Python tokenizer lab assignment for my Principles of Programming class.

 # What This Program Does

-This tokenizer will parse through a piece of jack code, and output a complete list of the tokens of each lexemes in an xml file.
+This tokenizer will parse through a piece of .jack code, find each lexeme, and identify its corresponding token.